Everything You Need to Know About Winter Hiking (How to Stay Warm & Cool)

 2. Winter Hiking Clothes (How To Dress)

 My second tip is on how to dress and layer for winter hiking.
 For my upper half of my body, I layer exactly the same way as when I ski.
-I wear a thermal layer, then a thick sweater or sweatshirt.
+My first layer is a thermal layer, then a sweater or sweatshirt.
+Finally, my puffy or outer shell.
 For my winter hiking pants, I only wear a thermal layer than my snow-pants.
 The snow-pants really help with the wind, cold, and snow.
 Just like a winter jacket or shell, snow pants are a must in my opinion.
+Especially, if the temperature is under 30℉.

 I also, recommend getting a really good winter hiking jacket to protect against the cold and wind.
 You could get a nice shell, like this, or a puffy or a fleece, and then an outer shell.
 I usually end up talking my outer shell off when hiking up, because I sweat a lot from the movement.
 The two layers keep me very warm, then at the summit I usually have to put my outer shell on again.
-Then in the spring and fall you can use the puffy, to protect you against the rain and wind.
-Puffys are also good for when you’re packing your bag, it’s better for space, if you have limited space, because it’s not as bulky.
+If I have room in my pack I will bring extra layers, like an extra thermal or sweater.
+Puffy’s are really great to pack, as they can fold down to a small size.

 vermont ski areas